Production-grade MCP servers

 Security: The Credential Isolation Gap

-According to GitGuardian’s 2025 report, 12.8 million secrets were exposed in public GitHub repos in a single year.
-Slack tokens, Stripe keys, and database credentials are disproportionately represented.
+According to GitGuardian’s 2025 report, 12.8 million secrets were leaked in public GitHub repositories within a single year, with database credentials and service tokens constituting the majority of incidents.

 When to Use MCP